s-fleck/lgr/cran-comments.md

 0 errors | 0 warnings | 0 notes

-adds appender that can write to syslog
+Adds appender that can write to syslog.
+This introduces an optional dependency on the linux-only rsyslog package, so checks fail on windows if suggests are forced.
+Running the tests/examples of this package will write a few lines to the syslog on linux systems, if this is an undesired side effect I can disable the tests.